Public Education Updates

 We recommend that you PROGRAM YOUR CELL PHONE with the number of The Upstate New York Poison Center.
 To have access to the experts in poison emergency and information, at your fingertips.

-2.1 million people call U S Poison Centers yearly.
+4 million people called the 57 U S Poison Centers last year.

 - 50% are about children under 6

 - 50% are about all others, including adults